ENGLISH 1010 HOWARD FALL 2019

 Curtiss Course Critiques:

 AUM is committed to effective teaching.
 Students assist in maintaining and enhancing this effectiveness by completing teaching evaluations in a thoughtful and honest manner.
 We ask that you take time to respond to all questions and write comments.
 You do have the right to not participate in this process, but leaving your impressions as a legacy to students coming behind you is very important to us.
+You will be given time IN CLASS on December 3rd to complete this evaluation.

 Your feedback helps to develop more effective and creative approaches to teaching.
 This information you provide is used in the annual faculty evaluation, reappointment, and promotion and tenure processes.
 The instructor will not be given de‐identified student comments nor informed of the aggregated results of evaluations until after final grades have been submitted.
 All individual student responses will be confidential.